keep-starknet-strange/satoru/book/src/smart-contracts-architecture/reader-module.md

 # Reader Module

-The Reader Module is designed to retrieve financial market data and serves as a utility library for trading operations.
-It is particularly relevant for markets that require a variety of calculations and data retrievals for market operations and evaluations.
+The Reader Module gets market data and is like a utility library for trading.
+It’s especially important for markets that need lots of calculations and data for operating and evaluating the market.

 ## Cairo Library Files